 Serviced office spaces offer remote workers and small businesses a professional office environment.
 For a cost-effective monthly fee, you can hire a desk or a lockable office, giving you the opportunity to leave your work in the office at the end of the day, which will mean you can reclaim your home and improve your work-life balance.

 As utilities are included in the fixed costs, you won’t have to worry about the effect working at home in the winter will have on your heating and electricity bills.

 Most of all, you’ll be surrounded by other working professionals who understand that when you want to work quietly you need to be left alone and who’ll help you out with a problem or query if they can.
 And there’ll always be someone to share a coffee and a chat with when you need to take a break.

 With other professionals around them, many people find that working in an office setting is more motivating than working alone in a domestic environment.
 Not only are they likely to get more work done, but they’re also surrounded by business people representing a wide range of industries, which often creates new business opportunities.
 Well worth giving up your pyjamas for!

-UOE’s two serviced office Hubs are in Hertford and St Albans.
-They offer all the advantages of working in a busy office and are set in the centre of two of Hertfordshire’s most beautiful towns.
+UOE’s serviced offices in Hertford take advantage of working in a busy office and are set in the centre of one of Hertfordshire’s most beautiful towns.
 They’re perfect if you want to work remotely but don’t have enough space at home or prefer to be surrounded by colleagues and be in a professional working atmosphere.

 You’ll get all the advantages and flexibility of working from home, but with the bonus of being able to shut the door on your workspace at the end of the day (whatever time of the day or night that is) and make a clear distinction between work and home.
 Perfect for small companies, new start-ups, consultants and freelancers.
 Sound OK to you?
 Why not speak to us directly, and get in touch!